new-guy/screeps-os/README.md

     - Spawn N if over X energy
     - Spawn 1 if under X
     - Spawn size 1,1,1 if in coma
--

 ### Post RCL4 - Secondary Room Improvements

 - Favor adjacent room if one exists
-- Update scouting to include the secondary room
+- Update scouting to include info about the secondary room (see getClosestAvailableSafeSource of Colony.js)
+- Update colony room info to include info about the secondary room

+### Post RCL4 - More mining improvements

+- Friggin make the mining manager reserve rooms and favor rooms that are reserved for mining
 - Delete all mining routes every N ticks - gotta keep them fresh
-- Update mining route creator to use scouting info rather than looking at sources that are visible
+- Mining routes for both the energy harvesting manager and for bootstrappers should be based upon scouting info rather than looking at what we can see

-### Post RCL4 - Roads

 ### Tidy UP pt 2